MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/gems.md

 ## Find gem locally

-Fr a gem installed locally such as `minima` theme.
+For a gem installed locally such as `minima` theme.

 Show path: